afshyna/networking-projects/README.md

 # Networking Projects
-Welcome to the "Networking Projects" repository!
-This repertory is a collection of network architectures &amp; solutions, that showcase comprehensive network setups about different networking concepts.
+Welcome to the "Networking Projects" repository dedicated to **advanced networking projects** !

+This repertory is a collection of network architectures &amp; solutions, that showcase comprehensive network setups, including VPN setup with site-to-site and remote-access architectures  with automatic failover solutions.

 **Portfolio of personal projets**:
 - Network engineering